Back to Wordpress Guide

 - Format each block separately (within the limitations of your theme)

 Many users still prefer the Classic Editor, which works more like a traditional document editor.
-Installing the Classic Editor plugin is a perfectly respectable choice if you find working with blocks more frustrating than trying to solve a Rubik's cube while blindfolded.
+Installing the Classic Editor plugin is a perfectly respectable choice if you find working with blocks frustrating.

 Editing Pages: The Core of Website Management